crystal-lang/crystal-book/docs/syntax_and_semantics/if_var_nil.md

 end
 ```

 This is a byproduct of multi-threading in Crystal.
-Due to the existince of Fibers, Crystal does not know at compile-time whether the instance variable will still be non-`Nil` when the usage in the `if` branch is reached.
+Due to the existence of Fibers, Crystal does not know at compile-time whether the instance variable will still be non-`Nil` when the usage in the `if` branch is reached.